isabella232/limitless-flows-blueprint/blueprint/index.md

 ![State of Limitless expert](images/016.png "State ofLimitless expert")

-#### **Limitless expert state**
+#### Limitless expert state
-This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
+This state contains the connectivity and conversation lifecycle management when the conversation is handled by expert crowd via the SmartCrowd platform.

-#### **Submit the question to Limitless**
+#### Submit the question to Limitless
 There is a Call Data Action using the ‘Limitless Push Question’ action.
-This action submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
+This action submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to the expert in the GigCX Crowd.
 The Genesys Conversation ID and Limitless Message ID are exchanged in the integration.

 ![Exchange of conversation ID and Limitless message ID](images/017.png "Exchange of conversation ID and Limitless message ID")

-#### **Enter The loop**
+#### Enter The loop
 After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

 1. Monitor the customer side of the conversation - detecting and submitting additional customer dialogues to Limitless.
-1. Monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.
+1. Monitor the Limitless side of the conversation - detecting and displaying expert dialogues to the customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.

 ![Loop for monitoring customer and Limitless conversations](images/018.png "Loop for monitoring customer and Limitless conversations")